Find Affordable College Courses

 Best Far Western US Region Schools for Affordable Quality for a Master's in Journalism

 Our analysis found University of Nevada - Reno to be the best value school for journalism students who want to pursue a master’s degree in the Far Western US Region .
-UNR is a fairly large public school located in the city of Reno.
+UNR is a fairly large public school located in the large city of Reno.

-The average tuition and fees for an out-of-state graduate students at UNR are $22,380 a year.
+Out-of-state tuition fees for graduate students at UNR are $22,380 per year.

 You’ll be in good company if you decide to attend University of Oregon.
 It ranked #2 on our 2023 Best Value Journalism Master’s Degree Schools in the Far Western US Region list.
-UO is a very large public school located in the city of Eugene.
+UO is a fairly large public school located in the city of Eugene.

 In addition to its great value ranking, USC is in the top 10% of all schools on our Best Journalism Master’s Degree Schools in the Far Western US Region list.